 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine or by the American Osteopathic Board of Emergency Medicine, or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine, American Board of Preventive Medicine, or by the American Osteopathic Board of Emergency Medicine, American Osteopathic Board of Family Physicians, American Osteopathic Board of Preventive Medicine, or subspecialty qualifications that are acceptable to the Review Committee.
 (Core) - 2.4.b.
-This must include at least three years' experience as a core physician faculty member in an ACGME-accredited emergency medicine program or emergency medical services program.
+The program director's subspecialty expertise and qualifications must include at least three years' experience as a physician faculty member in an ACGME-accredited program, as well as possession of adequate undersea and hyperbaric medicine experience judged to be acceptable by the Review Committee.
 (Core) - 2.4.c.
-This must include continuation in his or her position for a length of time adequate to maintain continuity of leadership and program stability.
-(Detail) - 2.4.d.
-This must include current clinical activity in the practice of emergency medical services.
-(Core)

-- 2.4.e.
-This should include demonstrated participation in academic societies and educational programs designed to enhance his or her educational and administrative skills.
+The program director's subspecialty expertise and qualifications must include current clinical activity in the practice of undersea and hyperbaric medicine.
+(Core) - 2.4.d.
+The program director's subspecialty expertise and qualifications should include demonstrated participation in academic societies and educational programs designed to enhance his or her educational and administrative skills.
 (Core) - 2.5.
 Program Director Responsibilities